zzxwill/odps/intl.en-US/Quick Start/Data import.md

     **Note:**

     -   As an independent service in MaxCompute, Tunnel has an exclusive access port provided for users.
 When you download data with MaxCompute Tunnel over the Alibaba Cloud intranet, MaxCompute does not bill you for the traffic produced by this operation.
-The Intranet address is only valid for cloud products in the Shanghai region.
+The intranet address is only valid for cloud products in the Shanghai region.
-    -   For more information about MaxCompute Alibaba Intranet and public network access addresses, see [Access domains and data centers](../../../../../reseller.en-US/Prepare/Configure Endpoint.md).
+    -   For more information about MaxCompute Alibaba intranet and public network access addresses, see [Access domains and data centers](../../../../../reseller.en-US/Prepare/Configure Endpoint.md).

 ## Other import methods {#section_vcl_r5y_5db .section}